 You can prepare a workload application template in a source Tivoli Workload Scheduler environment and then export it so that it can be deployed in a target environment.
 The export process extracts from the source environment all of the elements necessary to reproduce the solution in another environment.
 It produces a compressed file containing a number of files required to import the workload application into the target environment.
 These files contain a definition of the objects in the source environment extracted from the Tivoli Workload Scheduler database.
 For those elements that depend on the topology of the target environment, some manual configuration is required.
-For example, the definitions extracted from the source environment.
+For example, the definitions extracted from the source environment contain references to workstations that do not exist in the target environment.
 For this reason, before proceeding with the import, a mapping of some of the elements must be made associating the name of the object in the target environment.